Rice Formula for processes with jumps and applications: Examples

 Now, we take expectation on both sides and apply Fatou's Lemma and Fubini's Theorem to pass the expectation inside the integral sign.
 Then, we condition on the number of jumps of the process in the intervals $[0,s],[0,t]$ and on the values of the process $\X$ at these points, that is (if $s<t$):

-Observe that, under these conditions $X(s)=Z(s)+A_{m}$ and $X(t)=Z(t)+A_{m+n}$ are jointly Gaussian, thus the conditional expectation is well defined (and may be computed) via regression.
+Observe that, under these conditions $X(s)=Z(s)+A_{m}$ and $X(t)=Z(t)+A_{m+n}$ ($A_m$ is the basic auto-regressive sequence defined at the beginning of Section 4.1) are jointly Gaussian, thus the conditional expectation is well defined (and may be computed) via regression.
 Besides, this fact yields the regularity conditions needed for the integrand.
 In fact, the conditional expectation and the joint density function are continuous for $t\in[0,T]$ and $x,y$ in a neighborhood of $u$.
 Hence, we can pass to the limit w.r.t. $u$ inside the integral sign.

 So far we have stated that $\Esp{\mu(J)}$ is bounded by the integral in the r.h.s. of \eqref{lema:2mcota} for any interval $J\subset[0,T]^{2}\setminus\Delta$.
 As both sides represent measures on $[0,T]^{2}\setminus\Delta$, the result follows by the standard arguments of Measure Theory.